levigo/gwt-m2e/README.md

 # GWT M2E Connector

-Manages Supersource and Resource Folders for GWT-Projects
+Manages Supersource and Resource Folders for GWT-Projects.
+This is a GitHub-export of https://code.google.com/p/gwt-m2e/ which was once maintained by Stafan Wokusch.

+The current version 1.0.0.3 supports m2e 1.7 and thus eclipse Mars.

 ## Features